dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 You will see that `step 1/nn: FROM starefossen/ruby-node:2-8-stretch` is available **instantly** as a layer (that is if you have already tried the initial `docker run` with a single line of `Dockerfile`).

-That's Docker reusing the ruby image downloaded earlier.
+That's Docker reusing the Ruby image downloaded earlier.
 The whole process that ran last time is saved for you.
 So it is only from the second line of code within the `Dockerfile` that matters now.

 You'll see all the steps within the `Dockerfile` executed dutifully during the build process.
 Each of them creates a **layer** that you can recognize by their hash, that looks like `1adb3ee3e245`.